 Users who prefer the Android ecosystem can look to a competing product, Tile.
 Tile recently announced a new deal with Amazon, which will allow Tile to leverage the Bluetooth networks created by millions of Amazon's Alexa devices, similar to the way Apple's AirTags rely on millions of Apple devices to power search.

-In summary, Apple's AirTag looks like a promising way to track your stolen bicycle.
+In summary, Apple's AirTag is a promising way to track your stolen bicycle.
 It isn't perfect, but at just $29, it's inexpensive protection for bikes that cost thousands of dollars.
-I look forward to giving them a try.